sjoerd-verhagen/barcelona-rental-analysis/README.md

 **Key takeaway:**
 - _Horta Guinardó_ offers the best value, with the lowest average rent and the second-largest apartments, but has limited listings
-- _Ciutat Vella_ and _Eixample_ have the largest rental supply, but also the highest prices per m²
+- _Ciutat Vella_ has the largest rental supply, but also the highest prices per m²
-- _Sarrià-Sant Gervasi_ and _Sants-Montjuïc_ show the most stable prices among districts with high supply
+- _Sarrià-Sant Gervasi_ and _Sants-Montjuïc_ show the most stable prices among districts with sufficient supply

 **Final Conclusion:**
 - **_Sants-Montjuïc_** combines low rent for two bedrooms with decent apartment sizes and good availability
 -  **_Sarrià-Sant Gervasi_** offers slightly larger flats for only a small extra cost.

-Based on my goal of finding a spacious, affordable flat with a second bedroom for guests, these are the two districts I’d prioritise.
+For a spacious, affordable flat with room for guests, Sants-Montjuïc and Sarrià-Sant Gervasi stand out as the best districts to focus my search.

 <img src="https://github.com/sjoerd-verhagen/barcelona-rental-analysis/blob/main/herograph4.png" width="1000">